On the day

 Collect your gown from the Student Union Building.
 We recommend you arrive 90 minutes before the ceremony start time.
 You return your gown to the same place after the ceremony.

 Before the ceremony

 You need to be ready to enter the Great Hall via the Baines Wing 30 minutes before your ceremony start time.
+Ede and Ravenscroft will be on hand to check you are in the correct academic dress as you enter the Hall.
 You should be in your allocated seat 15 minutes before the ceremony starts.

 The ceremony procedure

 A formal academic procession will enter the Great Hall.